NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Grandmother's Wisdom.md

 You carry the bones of your ancestors with you, and you can ask them for counsel.
-You can cast [[Spells/Augury|Augury]] twice per day as a 2nd-rank occult innate spell.
+You can cast [[Augury|Augury]] twice per day as a 2nd-rank occult innate spell.

 *Source: Pathfinder Player Core 2*
 *ORC*